Is your basement waterproof protected?

 An existing underground structure will usually have the waterproofing applied by attaching waterproof membranes to the inside walls and floors or by using drained cavity technology.

 Tanking involves the installation of a physical membrane on the inside of the basement walls, as well as channels and a sump pump.
-The membrane keeps the interior of the room dry, forming a barrier between your new basement space and the pressure from outside moisture; water from behind the membrane collects in the channels and sump to be pumped out of the room.
+The membrane keeps the room's interior dry, forming a barrier between your new basement space and the pressure from outside moisture; water from behind the membrane collects in the channels and sump to be pumped out of the room.

-A tanking system can be installed without a sump and pump but we would not recommend it: the risk of future flooding is too high.
+A tanking system can be installed without a sump system or a pump, but we would not recommend it as the risk of future flooding is too high.